 - Campaign control: Ads can be shown based on a variety of targeting options.
 You can target all pages of your website, specific pages using titles or strings of text within the URL, pages containing certain words and the newly added option of a page feed.
 For example, adding a label to pages with “High ROI” will allow you to promote pages with that label only.

 - Expand your search reach: Keywords can only capture so much.
 By targeting pages of your website, you will achieve reach beyond the keywords that you bid on, resulting in more traffic to your website.

-Want to know more?
+Do you have a fashion brand and want to know more about PPC?
 We’d love to hear from you!
-Drop us an email at firstname.lastname@example.org and we’ll be happy to run a free audit on your accounts, or simply explain a little more about how we can help you.
+Drop us an email at firstname.lastname@example.org and we’ll be happy to run an audit on your accounts, or simply explain a little more about how we can help you.